Frequently Asked Questions (FAQ)

 - Hold out.
 Finally, don’t pay the whole bill upfront and withhold a portion of the payment until you have checked that the job has been completed to your satisfaction.
 Typically, you can expect to pay 25 to 50 percent of the total job cost upfront.

-- Should house painters have insurance?
+Should house painters have insurance?
 YES!
 Reputable and professional house painting companies should carry insurance to protect themselves, their workers, and you!
-Be sure to get a copy of the painter’s liability and workers’ compensation insurance certificates, usually, copies are attached to the estimate.
+Be sure to get a copy of the painter’s liability and workers’ compensation insurance certificates.
 If the company doesn’t have coverage, as the homeowner, you could be liable for any accidents, for example, the crew drops a ladder on your neighbor’s car, or a crew member falls off a ladder and is injured.

 How do I choose a paint color for my project?